 Usage ULSS records the EV Location, together with agreements

-Define the Supporting the Selected Services
+Define the Mechanisms Supporting the Selected Services and Functions

-Each Service is composed of a set of operational Functions The step is critical because it necessitates .
+Each Service is composed of a set of operational Functions, which in turn are to be packaged into manual and technical Mechanisms

+The Mechanism step is critical because it necessitates selecting the specific Services and Functions to be packaged into manual or technical Mechanisms.

-Identify Satisfying the Selected Services
+Identify Mechanisms Satisfying the Selected Services and Functions

-Up to this point in the PMRM methodology, the primary focus of the analysis has been on the “what” - PI, policies, control requirements, the Services needed to manage privacy.
-Here the PMRM requires a statement of the “how” – what
+Up to this point in the PMRM methodology, the primary focus of the Domain(s) or Use Case analysis has been on the “what” - PI, policies, control requirements, the Services needed to manage privacy.
+Here the PMRM requires a statement of the “how” – what Mechanisms are needed to be implemented.

 Identify the Functions that satisfy the selected Services